Titanic880/HellDiver2_Database/README.md

 Database information,
 Discord Username (used in header as a blame)

-`dotnet ef database update` to push the EF migrations to your selected database
+Then use `dotnet ef database update` to push the EF migrations to your database
 (This generates all tables and information required for the database to work)
-> [!WARNING]
-> This Currently needs you to manually enter information into `EntFramework/DB_Context.cs -> OnConfiguring()` to properly build the database.